New Hellenic Radio, Internet and Television: NERIT1

 NERIT1 (N ENA) was the first Greek public television channel of New Hellenic Radio, Internet and Television (NERIT), the successor of ERT.
-The public broadcaster has chosen not to display the number "1" next to the letter N, so the logo of the channel is the letter "N" but it is still known as NERIT1.
-On 11 June 2015, after the governments' decision of reopening ERT was replaced Hellenic Broadcasting Corporation.
+The public broadcaster chose not to display the number "1" next to the letter N, so the logo of the channel was the letter "N," but it was still known as NERIT1.
+On 11 June 2015, after the government's decision of reopening ERT, it was replaced by ERT1.